wix/stylable/docs/guides/stylable-application.md

 ## Apply component library theme

-Usually in the project commons use [`-st-theme`](../references/theme.md) directive for each import of a desired theme from a library:
+As best practice, the project commons will use the [`-st-theme`](../references/theme.md) directive to apply 3rd party library themes.
+Each theme will influence the components from its library.

 ```css
 @namespace "project";